olavorw/VC1/EULA.md

     1. The Software is licensed, not sold.
 This Agreement grants you the following rights:
     2. Installation and Use: You may install and use one copy of the Software on a single computer.
     3. Backup Copies: You may make copies of the Software for backup and archival purposes.
+    For more information, read the full LICENSE.md file.

 ## 4. Restrictions
     1. You may not: